deestroy/SYSC-3010/README.md

 |                 |             | RPI_Display_Register.py  |

 2. Register a user to the RPI Display by running the RPI_Display_Register.py.
 Enter a valid user and corresponding user email that already has been registered using the web application.
 (Note the program can be used to change the usesr registered to the device.)
+3. Run RPI_Display.py.
+This program will run/idle until an event occurs.

 ### Hardware Requirements
 - Nema Motor 17